 Assessment of these goals is done in a variety of ways.
-Clinical evaluations, instructor and preceptor direct supervisions, competency, and laboratory checks, as well as didactic classes and testing.
+Clinical evaluations, instructor and preceptor direct supervisions, competency, laboratory checks, didactic classes, and testing.
 Each student is encouraged to check in often and reach out to faculty and staff with any questions or concerns.